dbeley/reddit_bot_revuedepresse/README.md

 - python-praw
 - python-imgurpython
-- imgur config
+- imgur config (in the folder set in the systemd service file)
-- praw.ini
+- praw.ini (in the folder set in the systemd service file)
 - systemd files in ~/.config/systemd/user/
 - [scrap_revuedepresse](https://github.com/dbeley/scrap_revuedepresse)